Long-lived oscillations of an attractive polaron in a Bose gas: Post-quench dynamics of polaron formation and relaxation

 Increasing the initial impurity velocity $V_0$ above some threshold, the final velocity decays and more energetic solitons are emitted, as illustrated in Fig.~\ref{fig4}.
 As a result, the maximal soliton depletion increases with $V_0$.
 However, both the soliton depth and the final impurity velocity show a tendency of smooth saturation into a constant value for a sufficiently high $V_0$.
 As a result, the system remains locally in the same stationary state as $V_0$ is further increased, while the energy and momentum carried by the dispersive shock waves increase.
 A similar dynamical crossover was reported for a repulsive impurity-boson interaction \cite{Quench}.

-For stronger impurity-bath coupling, the deviation between numerically obtained values of $V_f$ and those following from \eq{eq:momentum} becomes more pronounced even at low $p$, due to the emission of bigger-amplitude shock waves, see Fig.~\ref{fig4}b.
+For stronger impurity-bath coupling, the deviation between numerically obtained values of $V_f$ and those following from \eq{eq:momentum} becomes more pronounced even at low $p$, due to the emission of bigger-amplitude shock waves, see Fig.~\ref{fig4}(b).
 For the case of $\tilde{G}=-2$ and $M=3m$ shown in Fig.~\ref{fig4}b, for $V_0>2.5v$, the impurity dynamics changes drastically and a new dynamical regime occurs, which will be discussed in Sec.~\ref{sec:resonant}.
 There, the impurity exhibits transient temporal velocity oscillations before reaching the stationary state (\ref{eq:MFsolution}).

 The impurity time evolution as a function of the dimensionless impurity coupling constant $\tilde{G}$ is shown in Fig.~\ref{fig5} for $M=3m$ and $V_0=2.5v$.
+Here, the impurity mass is below the critical one, $M< M_c(\tilde{G})$, for all the values of $\tilde{G}$.
 The impurity relaxation time decreases as $\tilde{G}$ increases.
 In the parameter region shown in Fig.~\ref{fig5}, the final impurity velocity also decreases with $\tilde{G}$, and finally, for a very strong coupling, the impurity changes the direction of motion with respect to the initial one.

 We study the relaxation dynamics for different values of the impurity mass $M<M_c$ in Fig.~\ref{fig6}, while keeping other parameters fixed, $\tilde{G}=-0.2$ and $V_0=2.5v$.
 For heavier impurities, the deceleration is slower, leading to a longer relaxation time.
 For considered parameters, Fig.~\ref{fig6} shows the final impurity velocity that decreases with $M$.
 As a result, the energy transferred to the bath increases with $M$, and the emitted solitons become more energetic.
 Sufficiently heavy impurity changes the initial direction of motion, reaching a negative final velocity.
-Carefully looking at Fig.~\ref{fig4}b, one sees that the final velocity can also become higher by increasing the ratio $M/m$ for the same initial velocity and $\tilde{G}$, see $V_0=\pi v/(10\sqrt{\gamma})$ ($p=3\pi \hbar n_0/10$ for $M=3m$).
+Carefully looking at Fig.~\ref{fig4}(b), one sees that the final velocity can also become higher by increasing the ratio $M/m$ for the same initial velocity and $\tilde{G}$, see $V_0=\pi v/(10\sqrt{\gamma})$ ($p=3\pi \hbar n_0/10$ for $M=3m$).
 The reason is the nonmonotonic dependence of $V_f$ on $V_0$.